vitelabs/go-vite/docs/reference/fullnode.md

 * A daily amount of **5,700 VITE** will be distributed equally to all qualified full nodes.
 * A qualified node must keep at least 90% uptime in a cycle.
 * The reward program started at 12:13:14 GMT+8 on December 13th, 2018.
 Rewards are distributed on a daily basis.
 Please note the time we send out rewards could be in delay due to large amount of computation, and be patient.
-Additional details can be found at https://reward.vite.net/.
 * As special full node, supernode is eligible for this reward program.

 ::: tip Reward Increase